 That way, they feel more in control, more relaxed and better able to produce their best work.
 Start trusting your employees to make their own decisions.
 It's empowering.

 Meetings can be essential for sharing ideas and updating the team, but they can also be a huge drain on time.
-Are the ones you organize really necessary or have they become a force of habit?
+Are the ones that you organise really necessary, or have they become a force of habit?

 Technology can be a key component of an effective meeting strategy and help teams have more meaningful meetings.
 Bots and automation can remove the need for the project team morning huddle.
 And a check-in via a project or open group can often be a much better use of time than a full-on, face-to-face meeting.